capncapes/capncapes.github.io/_posts/2023-04-04-ip-address-warming.md

 ## How to warm up your IP address

-1. Start slow and steady: Begin by sending a small number of emails per day, focusing on engaged recipients who have opted-in to your list.
-Gradually increase the volume over time, aiming for a 20-30% increase each day.
+1. **Start slow and steady:** Begin by sending a small number of emails per day, focusing on engaged recipients who have opted-in to your list.
+Gradually increase the volume over time, aiming for a 20&ndash;30% increase each day.
-2. Segment your audience: Don't send the same email to everyone.
+2. **Segment your audience:** Don't send the same email to everyone.
 Segment your list based on engagement levels, interests, and demographics.
 This personalizes the experience and improves open rates, which is another signal of legitimacy for email providers.
-3. Authenticate your emails: Implement SPF, DKIM, and DMARC to authenticate your emails and prevent spoofing.
+3. **Authenticate your emails:** Implement SPF, DKIM, and DMARC to authenticate your emails and prevent spoofing.
 This tells mailbox providers that your emails are indeed coming from you and not an impersonator.
-4. Monitor your sending reputation: Use email sending platforms or analytics tools to track your sending reputation.
+4. **Monitor your sending reputation:** Use email sending platforms or analytics tools to track your sending reputation.
 This will give you insights into your deliverability rates and allow you to adjust your warming strategy as needed.
-5. Maintain a clean list: Regularly remove inactive or unsubscribed recipients from your list.
+5. **Maintain a clean list:** Regularly remove inactive or unsubscribed recipients from your list.
 A clean list improves your overall sending reputation and ensures you're only reaching engaged subscribers.

 ## Which subscribers to send to